EdDataScienceEES/tutorial-sroles1/docs/index.md

 ulst
 ```

 We can see that the make_and_model column is has 48 levels and provides us with two bits of infomation which could be displayed clearer and lends itself to a grouping varible.
-So, we seperate the columns into make and model, make being the variable we will use to group.
+So, we seperate the columns into 'make' and 'model', 'make' being the variable we will use to group.

 ```
 # Create new data frame with make and model extracted and seperated